GideonCheruiyot/AdPublisher-1/README.md

 MySQL database.

 ### Web App Frontend
-I used a mix of HTML, Bootstrap and Javascript for the user to enter values to run a Facebook campaign.
+I used a mix of HTML and Bootstrap for the user to enter values to run a Facebook campaign.